jdrli/SportsChatBotAPI/README.md

 ### ETL Pipeline
 - **Data Extraction**: Automatically scrapes NCAA/USports statistics from official websites using Beautiful Soup for static content and Selenium for dynamic content
+  - *Note: May require additional setup and may not work with all sources due to anti-bot measures*
 - **Data Transformation**: Processes and cleans scraped data using Pandas, standardizing formats and handling missing values
 - **Data Loading**: Stores processed data into PostgreSQL database with SQLAlchemy ORM

 ### AI Chatbot
 - **Natural Language Queries**: Understands and responds to questions about sports statistics
+  - *Note: Full AI functionality requires an LLM API key (OpenAI by default)*
+  - *Without API key: Shows appropriate messages and can still analyze stored data using basic pandas operations*
 - **Data Analysis**: Performs analysis on sports data based on user queries
 - **Session Management**: Maintains conversation context across multiple requests
 - **Statistical Insights**: Provides meaningful analysis of player and team statistics